Sieluna/RTSRP/README.md

 **Scene File**: AntialiasingTutorialScene

-When zooming in on the final output image from section 4, you can observe significant aliasing issues.
+When zooming into the output from section 4, noticeable aliasing issues can be seen.

 ![Before Antialiasing](Images/5_Antialiasing1.png)

-In this example, the Accumulate Average Sample method is used instead.
+The Accumulate Average Sample method is used to mitigate this issue.

 ### 5.1.
 Create a RayTraceShader in Unity